decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 14 Nov, 2024

+I have changed the theme of the blog.

+I was able to make GitHub display SQL usage statistics.
+That is, you can now see "SQL" usage statistics on the bar in the section "Languages" in the [repository view](https://github.com/decision-making-mike/sql-postgresql-learning).
+Before you could see only "HTML" and "Shell" usage statistics, they were filling the whole bar.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about
+4. Further cluster and port relationship discovery
+5. `postgresql.conf` `port` and `cluster_name` settings setting and unsetting no `-p` and `--cluster` `psql` invokation results matrix preparation

 ## 13 Nov, 2024 (summary)

 Yesterday was the last day of me SQL and PostgreSQL 30 day learning.
 I have planned to publish a summary today, and so am I doing.